One-dimensional discrete Hardy and Rellich inequalities on integers: Introduction

+The main goal of this paper is to study a discrete analogue of \eqref{1.1} and \eqref{1.2} as well as their weighted versions on integers.
+A well known discrete variant of \eqref{1.1} states: Let $\N_0$ denotes the set of non-negative integers and $u: \N_0 \rightarrow \R$ be a finitely supported function with $u(0)=0$.
+Let $Du(n) := u(n)-u(n-1)$ denote the \emph{first order difference operator} on $\N_0$.
+Then The constant in \eqref{1.3} is sharp.
+This inequality was developed alongside the integral inequality \eqref{1.1} during the period 1906-1928: \cite{KMP2006} contains many stories and contributions of other mathematicians such as E. Landau, G. Polya, I. Schur and M. Riesz in the development of Hardy inequality.
+We would also like to mention some recent proofs of Hardy inequality \eqref{1.3} \cite{fischer2019improved, KPP18, krejcirik2021spectral, krejcirik2021sharp, lef2020} as well as \cite{berchio2021poincare, bui2020application, braverman1994discrete, gupta2022discrete, kapitanski2016continuous, keller2018optimal, keller2021hardy, kostenko2021heat, miclo1999example, liu2012some}, where various variants of \eqref{1.3} have been studied and applied: extensions of \eqref{1.3} to higher dimensional integer lattice, on combinatorial trees, general weighted graphs, etc. \\

-In this paper, we are concerned with the generalizations of inequality \eqref{1.1} in two directions.
-First, we consider the weighted version of inequality \eqref{1.1} with power weights $n^\alpha$, i.e. we compute a constant $c$ in the following inequality:
+In this paper, we are concerned with an extension of inequality \eqref{1.3} in two directions.
+First, we consider a weighted version of \eqref{1.3} with power weights $n^\alpha$:

-We will prove inequality \eqref{1.2} with the sharp constant when $\alpha$ is an even natural number.
-This problem has been considered previously in the papers \cite{lefevre:hal-02528265}, \cite{gupta2021discrete}.
-To our surprise, this simple looking inequality hasn't been proved yet for all real numbers $\alpha$.
-In \cite{lefevre:hal-02528265}, the inequality was proved when $ \alpha \in (0,1)$.
-In a very recent paper \cite{gupta2021discrete}, author proved \eqref{1.2} when $\alpha >5$.
-The novelty of this paper is two fold.
-First, we solve the problem for $\alpha=2, 4$ which has not been done previously.
-Secondly, we also provide remainder terms in the inequality \eqref{1.2}.\\
+for some positive constant $c$.
+We prove inequality \eqref{1.4} with the sharp constant and furthermore improve it by adding lower order remainder terms in the RHS.
+This is done when $\alpha$ is a non-negative even integer.
+This problem has been studied previously: in \cite{lefevre:hal-02528265}, \eqref{1.4} was proved when $ \alpha \in (0,1)$ and recently it was extended to $\alpha > 5$ in \cite{gupta2022discrete}.
+In this paper, we provide a new method to prove these inequalities, which extends and improves previously known results. \\

-Secondly, we consider the higher order versions of inequality \eqref{1.1} in which the ``discrete derivative'' on the LHS of \eqref{1.1} is replaced by higher order operators.
-Amongst various other things, we find a constant $c$ in the following \textbf{Rellich inequality}:
+Secondly, we consider the higher order versions of inequality \eqref{1.3}, in which the ``discrete derivative'' on the LHS of \eqref{1.3} is replaced by higher order operators.
+In other words, we prove a discrete analogue of inequalities \eqref{1.2}.
+In particular, we find a constant $c(k)$ in the following Rellich inequality for finitely supported functions on non-negative integers: